Sudan's RSF deputy leader says US sanctions on him 'unfair' | Law-Order

 "Now we have stores of weapons and supplies belonging to the armed forces (...) that could last us 20 years," he added.
 The United Nations says half Sudan's 49 million people need help and has appealed for $2.6 billion - so far, it has secured only 26% of this amount.

 Since April some 380,000 refugees - mostly women and children - have fled to Chad, the U.N. says.
 Hundreds of thousands more have escaped to Central African Republic, Egypt, Ethiopia and South Sudan.
 The U.N.
 Refugee Agency (UNHCR) has appealed for $1 billion to help provide aid and protection to more than 1.8 million people expected to flee Sudan this year.
-Nearly 7.1 million people are displaced inside the country, according to the International Organization for Migration.
+More than 4 million people have been displaced inside the country since the start of the war, according to the International Organization for Migration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)